-This graph shows only one dimension - cognitive - meaning that you have an intellectual understanding about this aspect.
-We don't have enough data to report on your behaviors or feelings about this topic.
+This graph shows only one dimension - cognitive - indicating that you have knowledge about this aspect, without necessarily connecting it with your behaviors.
+You might use this information to seek ways to convert your understanding into action.

+We don't have enough data to report about your feelings on this topic.